blindthief10/course_material/readme.md

 the first exercise before title's exercise is the L-01.
 This is the same code you will find in tutorials section so you can identify the exercise and the solution.

-#### Object oriented Programming in JS

-A walkthrough for basic concepts on working with Objects, classes and inheritance [Find it here](https://www.goconqr.com/c/60777-js-objects-basics/course_modules/90823-course-s-objectives?=)

 #### JS Working with Arrays

 An introduction to arrays and how to store multiple values in one place [Find it here](https://www.goconqr.com/en/c/61130/course_modules/91401)